guerrantif/handwritten_long_numbers_recognition/README.md

  * [**Phase 2**: Input image segmentation and digit extraction](#phase-2-input-image-segmentation-and-digit-extraction)
  * [**Phase 3**: Long number recognition](#phase-3-long-number-recognition)

-Having the trained model and the correct segmentation of the input image, the digits classification task and the handwritten long number recognition one, are trivial problems.
+In a nutshel: the CNN model is trained on the MNIST dataset (with data augmentation techniques and without them) in order to obtain a trained model.
+Once the trained model is ready, it can be fed with the input image (taken from the webcam) which has been preprocessed and segmented accordingly.
+At this point the model can classify all the single digits written on the input image and returns the whole long number.